energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 It is recommended to align with the before-mentioned liberal and self-sovereign agenda where possible, as the pool of talents with Open Source skills is s largely powered by the attractiveness of said agenda.
 Incidentally, this agenda is consistent with the concept of "public money, public code", which is highly applicable to Energinet as a TSO.

-The [DAP]((https://www.digitaliser.dk/resource/451301/artefact/retligeforholdvedopensource.pdf?artefact=true&PID=464845)) document has a short section on this too, see section 1.1.1.
+The [DAP] document has a short section on this too, see section 1.1.1.
-Our ["EnerginetFOSS-memo](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/legal_memo/legal_memo_README.md) document also highlights the connection to "public money, public code" in [section 06 "FOSS and the public sector / TSOs"](06-FOSS-Terms-Intro-public-sector-specialties.md).
+Our [EnerginetFOSS-memo] document also highlights the connection to "public money, public code" in [section 06 "FOSS and the public sector / TSOs"](06-FOSS-Terms-Intro-public-sector-specialties.md).

 ### Open Source, FOSS, FLOSS